Moravian Instruments Cx series of CMOS astronomical cameras are

 numerous optical systems, including Newtonian coma-correctors,

-refractor field flatteners etc.
+refractor field flatteners, etc.

 |